Igglybuff/awesome-piracy/readme.md

 - [Anon.to](https://anon.to/) URL shortener to de-referer or null-referer your links.
 - [ghostbin](https://ghostbin.com/) Secure pastebin service
 - [Movie Release Types](https://i.imgur.com/kEOrKJT.png) Table of common movie release types, their labels, and descriptions.
+- [How To Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) PDF from weboas.is
+- [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.